Download the Student Rights and Responsibilities Handbook

 An approach to correcting inappropriate or disruptive student behavior through a plan designed by school staff to offer positive behavioral interventions, strategies and supports.
 This plan is appropriate for students with and without disabilities.

-The principal or his/her designee may place any student who has been involved in an act of Level I, II, or III misconduct on behavioral probation in addition to, or instead of, suspension.
+The principal designee may place any student who has been involved in an act of Level 1, 2, 3 or 4 misconduct on behavioral probation in addition to, or instead of, suspension.
 School personnel must, however, perform an investigation of the situation; provide formal notice to the student and parent/guardian, and an opportunity for a parent/guardian conference.
 Behavioral probation should be for a definite period during which critical examination and evaluation of the student’s progress is to take place.

 Students participate in a school-based activity that requires the student to spend time on a beautification project in the school or on school grounds.